kunji01/mule-email-adapter-handler/README.md

 --Make it yours<br/>
 Clone or download this repository and repository <a href="https://github.com/kunji01/mule-email-adapter">mule-email-adapter</a> to your Anypoint studio, open flows to make changes.
-If you need to change adapters, clone project mule-email-adapter to your
+If you need to change adapters, export the adapter as a zip without project files, then re-name it to be .jar copy and drop to the user applications and to mule-email-adapter-handler application, select the .jar to "add to build path".
+Change the respective handler flows in mule-email-adapter-handler too.</br></br>

-Anypoint.
-After your changes, export the adapter as a zip without project files, then re-name it to be .jar copy and drop to a user project and to project mule-email-adapter-handler, select the .jar to "add to build path".
-Change the respective handler flows in mule-email-adapter-handler too.</br>
+Download <a href="https://github.com/kunji01/mule-email-adapter">mule-email-adapter</a> and <a href="https://github.com/kunji01/mule-email-adapter-handler">mule-email-adapter-handler</a> to be templates and then create your adapter-handler application to do new common things.